 Signs of an Opioid Dependency

-If you or someone in your family or social circle has a dependency to opioids or prescription pain pills, you may notice changes in their behavior and appearance.
+If you or someone in your family or social circle has a dependency on opioids or prescription pain pills, you may notice changes in their behavior and appearance.
 Common signs of an opioid dependency include:

 - Appearing to have frequent symptoms of the flu